Colchester Institute Skip To Main Content

 Support for staff receiving disclosures

-Support is available for members of staff who have received disclosures.
-In many cases, this can be a painful and disturbing experience for the recipient, who may in some cases require counselling support.
+Support is available for members of staff who have received disclosures from students or have students that they are supporting, alongside the Safeguarding Team who have complex and high risk safeguarding needs.
+In many cases, this may be a painful, upsetting and disturbing experience for the staff member, who may in some cases require counselling support.
 Staff Counselling can be arranged via the Employee Assistance Programme.

 Informal support can be sought from Safeguarding Officers however it must be made clear that the support is informal and that they are not drawn into a pseudo-counselling relationship with the staff member who received the disclosure.